valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ## Model Checking

-All models are wrong to some extent.
-It is your job to assess how your model is wrong, and whether or not the model is still fit for purpose.
+Checking model is an assessment of why a model is wrong.
+All models are wrong to some extent, but you must ensure the model is still fit for purpose.

 One assumption of the globe tossing example is that each toss is independent of others.
 Looking at patterns over 9 tosses, the assumption is called into question.

 {:refdef: style="text-align: center;"}
 ![Other Ways](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/other_ways.png){: style="text-align:center"}
 {: refdef}

 In this case, the number of times each subsequent toss switched between W/L is inconsistent with the expected posterior distribution.
-This implies that each toss is influeced to some degree by the previous toss.
-This would result in a posterior distribution that eventually converges to the true p, but would take longer to do so.
+This implies that each toss is influenced to some degree by the previous toss, resulting in a posterior distribution that eventually converges to the true p, but would take longer to do so.